actionhero/www.actionherojs.com/tutorials/plugins.md

 ## Testing

-This new plugin structure also makes testing plugins much easier, as you can boot up an ActionHero server from within your plugin (if `actionhero` is a devDependancy) with the following:
+This new plugin structure also makes testing plugins much easier, as you can boot up an Actionhero server from within your plugin (if `Actionhero` is a devDependancy) with the following:

 ```js
 const path = require("path");